Limookiplimo/SQLAnalytics/README.md

 |March    	|2023.0|	1261003|
 |April    	|2023.0|	83000|

-Unlike collections which began on August, collections are registered as from June 2022.
+Unlike collections which began on August, disbursements are registered as from June 2022.

 ***